MoonLightOri/my-own-modded-DRG-difficulties/Celestial/WIP Celestial Features (a22).md

   - Elite Septic: Base HP x0.1244, Time Dilation +30% and Damage Dealt -20%.
   - Elite Guard: Base HP x0.7163, ONLY SPAWN IN WAVES.
 - Glyphid Rat:
   + They are bigger sized Swarmer that won't die when ignited/frozen.
-Their material is changed also.
+Their materials are changed also.
   + Base HP 12 -> 20, move +20% faster and Damage Dealt +10% than normal Swarmer.
   + There is a variant that spawn only on swarmer tunnel, they are named as Glyphid Sewer Rat, have Base HP 12 -> 70 instead and blacker material.
 - Mactera Plague Bomber (DEA)
   + These are Goo Bomber variant that have Base HP -25%.
-Their material is changed also.
+Their materials are changed also.
-  + Normal attack projectile is now replaced with Glyphid Dreadnought's Egg spawn projectile that spawns a bunch of Glyphid Rats and apply Pheromone STE.
+  + Normal attack projectile is now replaced with Glyphid Dreadnought's Eggshot projectile that spawns a bunch of Glyphid Rats and apply Pheromone STE.
   + Bombing attack now spawns individual Glyphid Rats instead.
   + On its presence, all Glyphid Rats on-field gain +60% Damage Resistance.
 This buff is removed when all on-field Plague Bombers are dead.
+- Glyphid Dreadnought (BOSS)
+  + Glyphid Dreadnought's Eggshot projectile spawns a bunch of Glyphid Rats instead with Pheromone STE.
 - Turbo Menace (MEV)
   + They are flashy Menaces from MEV that have Base HP 800 -> 100.
   + Instead, they shoot a laserbeam of projectiles.